Salmonella Dub

 Salmonella Dub is a dub/drum n bass/reggae/roots band from New Zealand.
 The band was formed in 1992 by Andrew Penman, Dave Deakins, and Mark Tyler.
-The band has toured extensively throughout New Zealand, Australia, and Europe, including the UK and Ireland.
+The band has toured extensively throughout New Zealand, Australia, the United Kingdom, and Ireland.

 History

 The original Salmonella Dub line-up was formed in 1992 in Christchurch.
 They played their first gig in January 1993 at the Westport racecourse.
 The 'Dubbies' have been called the pioneers and originators of a unique Pacific style of dub/drum 'n' bass/reggae/hip hop and groove-based rock containing elements of the Polynesian hip hop style known as Urban Pasifika, along with other influential 90s bands like Hallelujah Picassos, Nemesis Dub Systems, Unitone HiFi, and Supergroove.
 The band helped foster and tour acts like Fat Freddy’s Drop, Shapeshifter, Cornerstone Roots, Kora, and Trinity Roots, as well as the new wave of Australian acts like Budspells, Rastawookie, King Tide, Red Eyes, and the likes, can all thank Salmonella Dub for breaking new ground, in an Australasian alternative music scene which was dominated through most of the 1990s by straight guitar rock, and electronic dance music.
-For many years the band has been connected to the small north Canterbury town of Kaikoura, where they have their studio, and where they helped found the Kaikoura Roots festival.
+For many years, the band has been connected to the small north Canterbury town of Kaikōura, where they have their studio, and where they helped found the Kaikoura Roots festival.

 The group worked for some time with MC Tiki Taane, who began mixing their live sets in 1996, and later joined the band onstage to rap, sing, and play guitar.
 After developing a profile with the band, Taane embarked on a solo career in 2007.
 Also in 2007 was the exit of saxophone player Conan Wilcox, the author of the dubs horn lines to that point.
 Other guest or collaborative artists have included Paddy Free (of Pitch Black) who produced the most recent album release Freak Controller and performed with the band, and guests Whirimako Black, Hirini Melbourne, Richard Nunns and MC Mana.
 The band has also collaborated with the New Zealand Symphony Orchestra and Hamish McKeich.

 The recent touring entourage includes the originators: Andrew Penman, David Deakins, Mark Tyler with Guests, Michelle Harrison, The Mighty Asterix, Scotty Taitoko, Simon Kay, Brent Thompson, Laughton Kora.